jrjennings/SumoBot/README.md

 Description:
 Differential Drive Robot based on the Zumo Robot by Pololu
 Distance sensor detects left edge of object
-Timer to switch between attack and search modes
+Timer to switch between roving and scanning modes

 COMPONENTS:
 3D Printed Chassis